kale-stew/kylieis.online/content/my-personal-wiki.md

 category: 'notion'
 ---

 I use Notion as a one-stop shop for a lot of my life's work.
-Between planning camping trips and remembering to stop by the post office, I have to write things down or I simply will not remember to do them.
+Between planning camping trips and remembering to stop by the post office, I've learned I have to write things down or I simply will not remember to do them.
 Notion has helped me track these things in a very straightforward way.
 I start my workday on a single page from which I can view my week or month ahead, as well as the tasks I intend to accomplish in that time.
 I call this my **Basecamp**.

 This Basecamp approach consists of two primary subsections: **The Week Ahead** and **The Tasks Ahead**.